Qendresa-Potoku/Worlds-Real-Estate-Analysis/README.md

 ## Overview

-This project cleans, transforms, and analyzes a large global real estate dataset to compare property prices across countries.
+This project cleans, transforms, and analyzes a large global real estate dataset to compare countries and see market trends.
 The workflow includes fixing inconsistent data, extracting useful features, handling missing values, detecting outliers, and preparing the dataset for further statistical analysis and visualization.

 ---